srikanth-sharma1770/File-Structures/README.md

 3)open the folder and open the code in any of your preferred editor or an IDE.

-4)Save the code and run In UI Editor the.
+4)Save the code and run the code.

+5)It will Open UI Containing Two Buttons Compression and Decompreesion Choose the Options in which You want to Perform the Operations.

-5)You will be displayed with the menu choice of various options.The operations act upon the record file.
+6)You will be displayed with the menu choice of various options.The operations act upon the record file.

-6)Choose the option of your choice to be executed.
+7)Choose the option of your choice to be executed.

-7)Check the lzw files which are generated in the respective folder after execution.
+8)Check the lzw files which are generated in the respective folder after execution.